RachelNurmi91/The-Sun-Fox/README.md

 # The Sun Fox
-## A Choose Your Own Adventure Game
+### A Choose Your Own Adventure Game
+---
+An object oriented Javascript browser game.